John-Kingham/science-quiz/TESTING.md

 *Large text: Pass*

 - This colour combination fails with normal-sized text.
 The answer buttons originally had the default size of 16px (1rem), so this colour combination was unacceptable.
-- To fix this, I increased the answer button font size to 20px (1.25rem), which is considered large text by the contrast checker.
+- To fix this, I increased the answer button font size to 20px (1.25rem) and bold, which is considered large text by the contrast checker.
 This colour combination passes the large text test.
 - The answer buttons also have text shadows to further enhance the contrast.

 ![White-red contrast check](./docs/testing/contrast-white-red.png)